Dirac231/ADEN/README.md

 - Invoke-Rubeus

 It is to be used as an all-in-one enumeration script to use when you are in a domain user's session.
-An obfuscated version of mimikatz is included separately in order to dump LSASS.\
+An obfuscated version of mimikatz is included separately in order to dump LSASS: ```lsdmp.ps1```\
 \
 Big credits to all the authors of the above mentioned tools!
 You are awesome.